339th Flight Test Squadron

 The 339th Flight Test Squadron is a United States Air Force unit based at Robins Air Force Base, Georgia.
 It is part of the Warner Robins Air Logistics Center, with a mission to certify aircraft as worthy to return to service.
 The squadron is responsible for conducting flight tests on the Lockheed C-130 Hercules, the Lockheed C-5 Galaxy and McDonnell Douglas F-15 Eagle after program depot maintenance is completed.

-Along with their flight test responsibilities, the squadron also picks up and delivers aircraft, including battle-damaged aircraft, to locations where they are needed or can be repaired.
+In addition to conducting rigorous flight testing, the squadron also ferries aircraft including those damaged in combat—to required destinations for repair, maintenance, or operational use.

-During World War II, the squadron was given, and successfully carried out, the assignment to shoot down the plane carrying Imperial Japanese Navy Admiral Isoroku Yamamoto in Operation Vengeance.
+During World War II, the squadron was tasked with one of the most audacious missions of the Pacific Theater: Operation Vengeance, the successful interception and downing of the aircraft carrying Imperial Japanese Navy Admiral Isoroku Yamamoto on April 18, 1943.
+Flying long-range P-38 Lightning fighters from Guadalcanal, pilots of the 339th Fighter Squadron executed the precise, high-risk operation that eliminated the architect of the Pearl Harbor attack, delivering a major strategic and psychological blow to Japan.

 History

 World War II

 Combat in South and Southwest Pacific, c.
 22 October 1942 – 8 August 1945.
 As the 339th Fighter Squadron, notably carried out Operation Vengeance on 18 April 1943, resulting in the death of Japanese admiral Isoroku Yamamoto, who had planned the attack on Pearl Harbor.
 Multiple pilots in the squadron earned the Navy Cross for their roles in the mission.